Jabernathy88/kusoft-pen-pal/README.md

 As any user, I can create, update, or destroy any Language record.
 (Create, Edit, Delete)

- ---

 As any user, I can create, update, or destroy any Proficiency, and I can indicate which User owns the Proficiency by providing the User's id#.
 (Create, Edit, Delete)

-As any user, I can create, update, or destroy any Message, and I can indicate the Sender and Recipient by their User id#.
+As any user, I can create, update, or destroy any Message, and I can indicate the Sender and Recipient by their User id#s.

 As any user, I will not be able to create or update a Message unless certain conditions are met.
 For example: